NekoDrone/tsg-cache/ts/README.md

 1. Clone this repository. `git clone https://github.com/NekoDrone/tsg-cache.git`
 2. Enter the folder. `cd tsg-cache`
 3. Copy the provided environment example file to your own file and fill the variables appropriately. `cp .env.example .env && nvim .env`
+4. Run the script to generate env variables for the SAM Lambda environment `pnpm env:generate`
-4. Install dependencies. `pnpm install`
+5. Install dependencies. `pnpm install`
-5. Run the service. `pnpm dev`
+6. Run the service. `pnpm dev:<function-name>`

 The project is built as a single function run in AWS Lambda.
 This will incur significant execution time on Lambda (about 15 minutes per run?) so be prepared whenever you call the endpoint.

 Additionally, if calling from local, the function performs recursive n+1 async calls to Notion's API to load articles.
 This will likely rate-limit you on Notion's side.
+It is recommended you call this on SQS too.

 ## Deployment